 A crime report from Crime Grade gave a D+ rating to Milwaukee in terms of security.
 This rating depicts the protection offered in a city.
 Compared to other US cities, Milwaukee could fare better in terms of safety.

 However, there are regions in Milwaukee where crime is almost non-existent.
-Before moving to Milwaukee, ensure you arrange settlement in a secure area.
-According to Extra Space Storage, some safe and affordable neighborhoods in Milwaukee include:
+Before moving to Milwaukee, make sure you will move to a safe area.
+Safe and affordable neighborhoods in Milwaukee are:

 Milwaukee has plenty of sights, facilities, and outdoor activities.
 However, you need to get some extra winter apparel to get through the bitterly cold temperature of the city!